 About Shenandoah Zen

 Shenandoah Zen is a group of people who come together weekly for Zen meditation.
 The style of Zen practice through Shenandoah Zen is basic and accessible, with a strong focus on intensive meditation.
 Zen practice with Shenandoah Zen mixes elements of both Soto and Rinzai Zen.
-We began meeting in 2015.Shenandoah Zen is organized by Benjamin Mui Pumphrey, Sensei, a Zen teacher who received Dharma Transmission in the White Plum lineage from Charles Shinkai Birx, Roshi, in September 2016 and Inka in April 2022.
+We began meeting in 2015.Shenandoah Zen is organized by Benjamin Mui Pumphrey, Roshi, a Zen teacher who received Dharma Transmission in the White Plum Asanga lineage from Charles Shinkai Birx, Roshi, in September 2016 and Inka in April 2022.
 He began his Zen practice with Charles Shinkai Birx, Roshi, Ellen Jikai Birx, Roshi, and the New River Zen Community in 1996.Contact: shenandoahzen (at) gmail (dot) com

 What is Zen?